How To Force A Line Break (a Soft Return)

 Click any of the alignment options to align the text on the page.
 The default is left aligned and is recommended for most content.

-Select text or an image, and then click the solid link icon to link to an anchor, page, outside URL, or email address.
+Select some text or an image, and then click the solid link icon to link to something within your site (such as another page), to an external web site, or email address.
 The button on the right removes a link.
-When creating a link to a page outside of the School of Medicine, be sure to click the "Advanced" tab and change the target to "Open in a new window."
+When creating a link to a page outside of the School of Medicine, you may want to select to "Open in a new window."
 This makes the link open in a new browser window so that the user can continue browsing your site at the same time.

 Tables are handy containers for information that must be aligned in rows and columns.
 They can be formatted to your liking, and edited after creation by right-clicking (or control+clicking on a Mac).
 See Working with Tables for more information.